 Moreover, because the price level is higher at outcome B than at outcome A, the inflation rate (the percentage change in the price level from the previous year) is also higher.

-In particular, since the price level was 100 in
+In particular, since the price level was 100 in the

 Thus, we can compare the two possible outcomes for the economy either in terms of output and the price level (using the model of aggregate demand and aggregate supply) or in terms of unemployment and inflation (using the Phillips curve).

-Monetary and fiscal policy can shift the aggregate-demand curve.
+Monetary and fiscal policy can shift the aggregate demand curve.
 Therefore, the monetary and fiscal policy can move the economy along the Phillips curve.

 Increases in the money supply increases in government spending or cuts in taxes expand aggregate demand and move the economy to a point on the Phillips curve with lower unemployment and higher inflation.